MilesBHuff/Artsy/README.md

 # Usage
 <code>$ </code>

-This section's still under construction.
+This section is still under construction.

 # Instructions
 This link is only useful for us coders:  https://github.com/mepcotterell-cs1302/cs1302-artsy